 When is Treatment Recommended?

 1.)
-When individuals feel triggers of Anxiety beyond the normal scope of daily life
+If individuals feel triggers of Anxiety beyond the normal scope of daily life

 2.)
-When individuals feel symptoms of worry that are Excessive and last longer than 6 months
+If someone feel symptoms of worry that are Excessive and last longer than 6 months

 3.)
 When worrying becomes more than the individual believes that they can control